 - They cannot provide identifiable photo/video evidence of the puppy.
 This is a great way to help rule out scammers: ask for a picture of them holding the puppy with a paper that has the date and your name written on it.
 Usually you won’t hear back from them after that.

 In short, check people out.
 Do research on the person – check out their Facebook, Instagram, etc. and Google their name and see what comes up.
+And the more of the above boxes someone ticks, run away fast.
+You can also join this Facebook Group to view names and photos of alleged Doodle scammers preying on Facebook.
+There is also this website that provides a list of known Doodle scammers’ websites.

 The bottom line is: NEVER send money until you have met with the breeder, seen their facility, and picked out the dog you are going to get.